rajendrau/kindle-sync-highlights/readme.md

 - python3
 - selenium (pip install selenium)

-Resolved some of the issues facing with the scripts mentioned.
+Resolved some of the issues faced with the scripts mentioned in above article.
+Issues seems to be with Python version changes and minor changes in kindle portal.
-Currently repo's mentioned in that page seems to be not available.
-This can be further improved.
+Currently repo mentioned in that page seems to be not available.
+Hence re-written and fixed the issues.

 ### Sync kindle highlights to a local json file.
 Syntax: python get_highlights.py kindle-username kindle-password